CalebDroid/hello-world/README.md

 # hello-world
-Stupid way to write "Hello World!" in Java.
+Another stupid way to write "Hello World!" in Java.
-Test.